Postcode area: NR26.

 Living in Sheringham: Full Resident’s Guide (2026)

-A beloved north Norfolk seaside town with a sandy beach, heritage railway, Bittern Line rail to Norwich, and a vibrant community – all set within the Norfolk Coast AONB.
+A beloved north Norfolk seaside town with a sandy beach, heritage railway, Bittern Line rail to Norwich, and an active community, all set within the Norfolk Coast AONB.

 What Are Property Prices Like in Sheringham?